 Lay the ham on a surface that won't absorb liquids and rub it very well with the garlic mixture.

 Let it rest for 3 days, wiping away any liquids it may give off, then massage it again with more of the garlic mixture and salt it well with fine sea salt.

-Repeat the process again after 5 days and salt it abundantly.
+Repeat the process again after five days and salt it abundantly.

 Leave it flat on the surface to absorb salt and give off moisture for 30 days, turning it occasionally, and then shake off the excess salt and let it rest for another 10 days.

 Cover the exposed flesh of the ham with rendered lard and hang it to age for another 7 to 8 months.

 At this point it's ready, though barely; many prosciutto makers age their prosciutto for 15 or more months total.
 You may follow their lead, or, if you want to experience something truly special, seal it up in a wooden case surrounded by wood ash for two years.
-The quality of the ash is important -- you'll want ash from non-resinous hardwood, for example, oak or chestnut.
+The quality of the ash is important—you'll want ash from non-resinous hardwood, for example, oak or chestnut.
 I wouldn't use pine.